-The Great Migration took many people to cities.
-There, they shared a common past.
-They also shared an uncertain future.
-Together, they brought about a burst of Black culture.
-This became known as the Harlem Renaissance.
+During the Great Migration, many people moved to cities.
+There, they shared a common past and an uncertain future.
+Together, they brought about a burst of Black culture that we now call the Harlem Renaissance.

 What was the Harlem Renaissance?
-It was a time when many types of artists helped shape American culture.
+It was a time when many Black artists helped shape American culture.
 There were writers, painters, and musicians.
 It also involved sculptors, photographers, and scholars.
-They were largely focused in the Harlem area of New York City.
+Many of these artists lived and worked in the Harlem area of New York City.

 Many types of art thrived during the Harlem Renaissance.
 The most growth may have been in literature.
 Many writers and poets wrote works that helped define what it meant to be Black in America.

 Which writers were part of the Harlem Renaissance?
 Langston Hughes, Claude McKay, and Zora Neale Hurston are a few examples.
 W. E. B. Du Bois and Nella Larsen were also involved.
-Their writing about African American life grew cultural pride.
+Their writing about Black life grew cultural pride.
 There were many other big names of the Harlem Renaissance.
-Musician Billie Holiday, artist Aaron Douglas, and many more worked to further the rebirth of culture.
+Musician Duke Ellington, artist Aaron Douglas, and many more worked to further the rebirth of culture.

 Without the Harlem Renaissance, literature and art would be much different today.
 It helped shape Black communities and American culture as a whole.
-It also set the stage for the 1960s Civil Rights Movement.
+The event also set the stage for the 1960s Civil Rights Movement.